sachabarber/MadCapIdea/README.md

 *3. Play application*
-- Open/create a new SBT/Scala project inside IntelliJ IDEA (you will need the SBT plugin, and Java8 installed on your machine).
+- Open the SBT/Scala project inside IntelliJ IDEA (you will need the SBT plugin, and Java8 installed on your machine).
-  Open this folder *MadCapIdea\PlayBackEndApi*
+  Open this folder *MadCapIdea\PlayBackEndApi* and run it.You may need to create a run time configuration

 *4. Kafka Streams application*
-TODO, hopefully docker which I will add at end of PowerShell script TODO, hopefully docker which I will add at end of PowerShell script TODO, hopefully docker which I will add at end of PowerShell script TODO, hopefully docker which I will add at end of PowerShell script TODO, hopefully docker which I will add at end of PowerShell script TODO, hopefully docker which I will add at end of PowerShell script
+- Open the SBT/Scala project inside IntelliJ IDEA (you will need the SBT plugin, and Java8 installed on your machine).
+  Open this folder *MadCapIdea\KafkaStreams* and run it.You may need to create a run time configuration

+*5. React*
+- Open a browser navigate to http://localhost:9000, and register some users both passenger/driver

+I normally follow this set of steps afterwards

+- open a tab, login as a passenger that I had created
+- go to the "create job" page, click the map, push the "create job" button
+- open a NEW tab, login as a new driver, go to the "view job" page
+- on the 1st tab (passenger) click the map to push passenger position to driver
+- on the 2nd tab (driver) click the map to push driver position to passenger
+- repeat last 4 steps for additonal driver
+- on client tab pick driver to accept, click accept button
+- complete the job from client tab, give driver rating
+- complete the job from paired driver tab, give passenger rating
+- go to "view rating" page, should see ratings